Edwinngera/sparsex/README.md

 # Development

 #### Priority
-* Classification, handle NotFittedError.

-#### Backlog
-* Pipeline, Add a constant "image_size" as an attribute for the pipeline as a whole so that there is one constant image size for the entirety of the pipeline from training to classification.
+* Pipeline, classification pipeline, finish simple-classifier, server-classifier, server-thread-classifier.
+* Pipeline, server-client image acquisition, attributes and data transfer dictionary.
 * Pipeline, create a "command-dictionary" for client-server communication.
 It can include:
     * "action:classify/train/get_encoding/etc"
     * "image_type:jpg_image/png_image/np_array"
     * "image_shape:(600,100)/None/etc"
     * "image_data:...."

+#### Backlog
+* Pipeline, Add a constant "image_size" as an attribute for the pipeline as a whole so that there is one constant image size for the entirety of the pipeline from training to classification.
 * Training, dictionary learning.
 * Training, train classifier after extracting features for one image.
 * Feature extraction, use Spams.